codeoverflow-org/nodecg-io-docs/docs/samples/midi-output.md

 ## Using the midi-output sample bundle

-The midi-output example bundle in `samples/midi-output` demonstrates the the ability to send data to a midi device.
+The midi-output example bundle in `samples/midi-output` demonstrates the ability to send data to a midi device.

 ### Prerequisites